parkerfoshay/test-parker-faucher-276543809/README.md

 var calCalc = calorieCounter()
 </code></pre>

-Problem #3 (Extra difficult) - this problem will require you to dig into your programming toolbox but I&#39;m confident you will be able to figure.
+Problem #3 (Extra difficult) - this problem will require you to dig into your programming toolbox but I&#39;m confident you will be able to figure it out.
 I want you to define a function named <code>family</code>, inside of this function I want you to define an empty array.
 Next, I want you to create a function inside of <code>family</code>, this function will accept an argument.
 I want you to push the argument into the array we defined in the parent function.
 Next, you will create another function inside of <code>family</code>, this function will loop through the array we have defined in the parent function and console.log each member.
 Once finished, I want you to create your family using your new function <code>family</code>!

 Hint: Array method .push. for… of loops.
 <pre><code>